HyFive, Leading Green Hydrogen Producers

 We are HyFive, a company that aims to become the leading developer, owner and operator of a pan-European network of vertically integrated renewable hydrogen facilities, providing safe, cost competitive and reliable industrial volumes of green hydrogen across Europe.

 Vertical integration stretches from development of renewable energy generation facilities, through hydrogen production and distribution, midstream storage and pipeline infrastructure, to downstream solutions on consumer level, including for example receiving facilities and/or providing hydrogen mobility solutions, including financing thereof.

-Our portfolio basis is strategically located throughout Europe, starting in the Iberian Peninsula, and growing into Germany, Netherlands and other European countries with industrial scale green hydrogen facilities.
-Our aim is achieve 1.5 GW of green hydrogen by early 2035.
+Our portfolio basis is strategically located throughout Europe, starting in the Iberian Peninsula, and growing into Germany, the Netherlands and other European countries with industrial scale green hydrogen facilities.
+Our aim is to achieve 1.5 GW of green hydrogen by early 2035.

 Benefits of Green Hydrogen

 Hydrogen is obtained from high purity water, releasing pure oxygen in the process, and it doesn’t emit any polluting gasses or particles whatsoever during its production or consumption.

 Green hydrogen can be stored without losses of energy over long periods of time, opposed to for example batteries.
 This allows it to be used for other purposes and at times other than immediately or only shortly after its production.
 Aspects like intermitted availability of renewable energy can thereby be overcome, while still meeting demand.

 Hydrogen can be stored and transported pure, in liquid or compressed gaseous form, or making use of a carrier like ammonia, methanol, or a Liquid Organic Hydrogen Carrier (LOHC).
 Especially in liquid form, hydrogen It has a very high energy density, making it very suitable for transport or storage.